JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-09/vuejs-fundamentals/index.md

 You can find the diagram of the lifecycle [here](https://vuejs.org/guide/essentials/lifecycle.html#lifecycle-diagram).

-Also, yiu can find the lifecycle hook list in [the official docs](https://vuejs.org/api/composition-api-lifecycle.html) to visualize the existing hooks.
+Also, you can find the lifecycle hook list in [the official docs](https://vuejs.org/api/composition-api-lifecycle.html) to visualize the existing hooks.

 Note: this documentation explains the hooks in **Vue 3 and the `Composition API`**.